KiltedCode/khandaria-campaign/sessions/2018/2018-12-20-slip-and-mud-slide.md

 Head up Stormpeak pass
 had to help horse up path
-`Belsarin` had to carry pony practically
+`Belsaran` had to carry pony practically
 lake by pass has wooly rhinos
 lake is bigger than map looked like

 Hear rumble from behind us: flash flood
 `Faleor` quickly mount and ride, fast start
 `Pylia` shapes rock to create ledge for herself and two horses
-`Belsarin` climbs pillar, lasso `Pawtrick` and pull up with a little damage
+`Belsaran` climbs pillar, lasso `Pawtrick` and pull up with a little damage
 `Faleor` rides further, but have troubles with horse
 get around corner, horse gets caught in current, `Faleor` cant hold it back and lets it go
 one horse and `Z` in and out of mud, `Pylia` gets caught at first but pops out